 Me, a Hero is a psychological horror story about a man who joins the search for a missing girl.
 This story is only available on YouTube as part of the 5 Scary Stories ― Villain’s Mix, starting at 03:13:18.

 Content warning (spoilers):woman murdered by stranger (not shown)

-My horror story Things Are Looking Up has been published in the RISE: Stories of the Undead anthology by Wicked Shadow Press.
-After a man and his wife are in a fatal car accident, the man decides he will do anything to see his wife one more time … even if he has to dig.
+Things Are Looking Up is a horror story about grief and loss.
+After a man and his wife are in a fatal car accident, the man decides he will do anything to see his wife one more time.
+Even if he has to dig.

 My cyberpunk story A Free Man has been accepted by Metastellar.
 In a world where you can purchase a synthetic replica of a person from a vending machine, the best person to frame for a crime you committed may be yourself.